Dehbaiyor/nd0821-c3-starter-code/starter/model_card_template.md

 - It is not for actual use case in the real world

 ## Factors
-- The moodel not trained for actual use case in the world
+- The model not trained for actual use case in the world
-- There wasno bias/ fairness consideration
+- There was no bias/ fairness consideration

 ## Training Data
 - The model source is https://archive.ics.uci.edu/ml/datasets/census+income